miker704/Strife/patches2.md

     - Added new render submodal method in channel setttings modal.
     - Added new condtional escape listener to channel settings modal.
     - Added confirm logout modal to channel settings modal to replace direct click to logout function.
+    - Moved nav bar folder and its contents to deprecated as they where never used.

 ## Backend Changes